Why Regular Engine Oil and Filter Changes Keep Your Car Running Strong

 Meanwhile, your oil filter is getting packed full of debris.
 Eventually, it reaches capacity.
 When this happens, a bypass valve opens to let oil flow around the clogged filter.
 This protects your engine from oil starvation, but now unfiltered, contaminated oil is circulating freely.

 Metal particles start acting like sandpaper on bearing surfaces.
 Carbon deposits build up on valves and piston rings.
 Cylinder walls develop scratches.
 Tolerances change.
 Compression drops.
 Fuel economy suffers.
 Power decreases.
+And the whole time, you might not notice anything wrong until it's too late.

 The Real Cost of Neglect

 A typical oil and filter change costs somewhere between $80 to $150 for most vehicles.
 Let's say you're stretching your oil changes to save money.
 You're going 15,000 or 20,000 kilometres between services instead of the recommended 10,000.
+Seems like you're saving a few hundred dollars a year, right?

 Except you're not saving anything.
 You're just deferring much bigger expenses.
 An engine rebuild costs thousands.
 Complete engine replacement can run anywhere from $5,000 to $15,000, depending on your vehicle.
 And that's not counting the inconvenience of being without your car while it's in the shop.